-Commissioner Whittal is responsible for Coordinating International Co-operation with International Human Rights Organisations such as United Nations Special Procedures and Mechanisms: Special Rapporteur on thematic issues; Treaty-based Committees, Preparation of the Commission’s Independent Report on the Universal Periodic Review (UPR) to the Human Rights Council (HRC); and the International Coordinating Committee (ICC) of the National Human Rights Institutions; the Office of the High Commissioner for Human Rights (OHCHR).
+Mr. Whittal is responsible for Coordinating International Co-operation with International Human Rights Organisations such as United Nations Special Procedures and Mechanisms: Special Rapporteur on thematic issues; Treaty-based Committees, Preparation of CHRAJ’s Independent Report on the Universal Periodic Review (UPR) to the Human Rights Council (HRC); and the International Coordinating Committee (ICC) of the National Human Rights Institutions; the Office of the High Commissioner for Human Rights (OHCHR).

 His schedule also demands the Coordination of Regional Cooperation with the African Commission on Human and People’s Rights (ACHPR); African Court on Human Rights; ECOWAS Community Court; the Network of African National Human Rights Institutions (NANHRI), bilateral relations with other National Human Rights Institutions (NHRIs), International Cooperation with the International Ombudsman Institute (IOI); the African Ombudsman and Mediators Association (AOMA), and bilateral relations with other Ombudsman Institutions.

-Mr. Whittal has honored speaking engagements within and outside Ghana on any of the triple mandates of the Commission: Human Rights, Anti-Corruption and Administrative Justice as well as on general governance issues during conferences, workshops, seminars, among others.
+Mr. Whittal has honoured speaking engagements within and outside Ghana on any of the triple mandates of the Commission: Human Rights, Administrative Justice and Anti-Corruption, as well as on general governance issues during conferences, workshops, seminars, among others.

 He is a Member of the Board of the Data Protection Commission (DPC) of Ghana.